Lightricks/Kintsugi/README.md

 #### Automatic install

 Run `kintsugi install-driver`.
 This will install Kintsugi as a merge driver globally.
 Note that Kintsugi needs to be in your `PATH`.

+- Note: You can pass arguments to this command which will then be passed on to Kintsugi when it's executed as a merge driver.
+For example, you can pass `--interactive-resolution false` to disable interactive conflict resolution.

 ❗ Do not install with bundler because the installation might succeed even if Kintsugi is not in `PATH`.